davychxn/CPP-BRAIN/README.md

 // You can imagine
 ```

-## Example 9, Tell a value lies in a range:
+## Example 9, Tell if a value lies in a range:
 Use:
 ```cpp
 const bool is_21th_century = swt::brainx<int>::in_range_i_e(2024, 2000, 3000);